MatiasDiBernardo/Oscillatory-Motion/README.md

 # Oscillatory-Motion
 Visual representation of harmonic motion for multiples degrees of freedom.
 The folder has 3 main scripts.
+Tested in Python 3.10.1

 ## Mode_Shape
 Display a graph of the modal shape of a system.
 In the GUI the user can pick to show between the first ten modes and the degree of freedom.